 08. A social media tool

-Not only that but I need to be able to see how posts are engaging, who's engaging with them if at all and compare them with other posts so I can make sure all my content is as impacting as possible.
+Not only that but I need to be able to see how posts are engaging, who's engaging with them, if at all, and compare them with other posts so I can make sure all my content is as impactful as possible.

 This is an amazing revolution for me.
 I can come into the studio on a Monday, go through the content I've collected all the last week and organise posts for the entire week showcasing work, things I've seen and done.
 This saves a great deal of time and distraction in the long term.
 Although we all know engaging with social media is a complete must for businesses, it can be quite distracting throughout the day.